 14. Mirante Dona Marta Viewpoint

-When we talk about the main tourist attractions in Rio de Janeiro, we immediately think of breathtaking views and exceptional landscapes.
+When I talk about the main tourist attractions in Rio de Janeiro, I know many immediately think of breathtaking views and exceptional landscapes.
+And one of the interesting attractions I enjoyed In Rio was the Mirante Dona Marta Viewpoint.

-More than 300 meters high, it is possible to see in a panoramic way the classic neighborhoods of the South Zone, such as Cosme Velho and Santa Tereza.
-In addition, like Christ the Redeemer, it is possible to admire Guanabara Bay, Corcovado, Maracana, and Sugarloaf Mountain.
+More than 300 meters high, I had the opportunity to enjoy the panoramic view of the classic neighborhoods of the South Zone, such as Cosme Velho and Santa Tereza.
+In addition, like Christ the Redeemer, it was possible to admire Guanabara Bay, Corcovado, Maracana, and Sugarloaf Mountain.

 At night, the charm is due to the lights that enhance the incredible image, which looks more like a hand-painted painting.
 And during the day, if the sky is clear, it becomes impossible not to fall in love with the clean and charming view that the lookout provides.